nikolaussucher/biology-text/docs/bioenergetics 2.md

 Coenzymes are usually continuously regenerated and their concentrations maintained at a steady level inside the cell.
 For example, NADPH is regenerated through the pentose phosphate pathway and S-adenosylmethionine by methionine adenosyltransferase.
 This continuous regeneration means that small amounts of coenzymes can be used very intensively.
 For example, the human body turns over its own weight in ATP each day.

-## Inhibition of Enzymes
+### Inhibition of Enzymes

 An enzyme binding site that would normally bind substrate can alternatively bind a competitive inhibitor, preventing substrate access.
 Dihydrofolate reductase is inhibited by methotrexate which prevents binding of its substrate, folic acid.
 Binding site in blue, inhibitor in green, and substrate in black.
 (PDB: 4QI9​)
 Two dimensional representations of the chemical structure of folic acid and methotrexate highlighting the differences between these two substances (amidation of pyrimidone and methylation of secondary amine).
 The coenzyme folic acid (left) and the anti-cancer drug methotrexate (right) are very similar in structure (differences show in green).
 As a result, methotrexate is a competitive inhibitor of many enzymes that use folates.
 Main article: Enzyme inhibitor
-Enzyme reaction rates can be decreased by various types of enzyme inhibitors.:73–74
+Enzyme reaction rates can be decreased by various types of enzyme inhibitors.

 A competitive inhibitor and substrate cannot bind to the enzyme at the same time.
 Often competitive inhibitors strongly resemble the real substrate of the enzyme.
 For example, the drug methotrexate is a competitive inhibitor of the enzyme dihydrofolate reductase, which catalyzes the reduction of dihydrofolate to tetrahydrofolate.
 The similarity between the structures of dihydrofolate and this drug are shown in the accompanying figure.
 This type of inhibition can be overcome with high substrate concentration.
 In some cases, the inhibitor can bind to a site other than the binding-site of the usual substrate and exert an allosteric effect to change the shape of the usual binding-site.